oh4d/blog/_posts/2020-02-12-helm-htpasswd.md

           {{- end }}
 ```

-after templating, it is going to look like:
+after rendering, it is going to look like:

 ```yaml